 It turned into the highlight of the day.
 These things need an element of fun in there – having the silhouette cutting was inspired and really made the day”

 The corporate events led to a variety of requests to cut more more people online.
 So far, I’ve tried cutting silhouettes on Zoom, Hangouts, Skype, Insta-Live and WebEx.

-The best of these by far is Zoom, as it allows him to “pin” each participant to his screen irrespective of whether they are speaking or not.
+The best of these by far is Zoom, as it allows me to “pin” each participant to my screen irrespective of whether they are speaking or not.
 On some platforms the person posing needs to keep talking, since every time they stop the spotlighted video moves to somebody else!
 This is just one of the many technical challenges involved in working this way.
-For Charles, Zoom silhouettes are the way forward!
+For me, Zoom silhouettes are clearly the way forward!

 Online media appearances

+It was probably one of my most chaotic media appearances ever!
 You can watch the whole program here if you wish, but it is quite long.
-Charles appears quite early and then cuts James’ silhouette right at the end.
+My main appearance is quite early and I cut James’ silhouette right at the end.

 I hope very much you will reinvent yourself very successfully given these strange times we now live in by continuing to use your gift of silhouetting and giving much pleasure to everyone.